How to leave Ohio residency?

 1) Ongoing tax responsibilities

 If you continue to earn income from Ohio, such as rental income, business profits, or wages, you’ll need to file a non-resident Ohio tax return.
-This ensures you only pay taxes on the income sourced from Ohio, while your income from other states remains separate.
+Filing as a nonresident helps Ohio tax only the income you earn within the state, while income from other states or countries is generally handled under the rules of those jurisdictions.

 2) Rental or business income

 If you own rental property or a business in Ohio, any income generated from those sources will still be subject to Ohio state taxes.
-It’s important to consult with a tax professional to ensure compliance with Ohio tax laws, especially if you have complex income streams that tie back to the state.
+It’s important to consult with a tax professional to stay compliant with Ohio tax laws, especially if you have complex income streams that tie back to the state.